-2.11.1 Glucosinolates: The default specification for Glucosinolates in 00 OSR is as per FOSFA 26.
+2.12 Glucosinolates: The default specification for Glucosinolates in 00 OSR is as per FOSFA 26.

-2.11.2 Free Fatty Acid (FFA): The Company reserves the right to make retrospective claims for up to 90 days following delivery on any loads found to be testing above the contract specification for FFA (which is maximum 2% of oil in seed - unless otherwise agreed), or to withhold partial payment pending FFA results.

-2.11.3 Erucic Acid: The Company reserves the right to reject or make retrospective claims for up to 90 days following delivery on any 00 OSR loads found to be testing above the contract specification for Erucic Acid (maximum 2% of the oil in seed - unless otherwise agreed), or to withhold partial payment pending Erucic Acid results.
-The Company reserves the right to request predelivery samples prior to further movements in the event of high Erucic Acid levels being tested on deliveries from a Seller.

-2.11.4 Polycyclic Aromatic Hydrocarbons (PAHs): All oilseed rape deliveries must comply with current UK/EU regulations with regard to the maximum permitted level of PAHs including BAP (Benzo(a)pyrene).
-The Company reserves the right to make retrospective claims for up to 90 days following delivery on any loads found to be testing above the legal limit for PAH"

-2.11.5 High Erucic Acid Oilseed Rape (HEAR): The end markets for HEAR and 00 OSR are different, and neither can tolerate any cross contamination.
+- 2.13 Free Fatty Acid (FFA): The Company reserves the right to make retrospective claims for up to 90 days following delivery on any loads found to be testing above the contract specification for FFA (which is maximum 2% of oil in seed unless otherwise agreed), or to withhold partial payment pending FFA results - 2.14 Erucic Acid: The Company reserves the right to reject or make retrospective claims for up to 90 days following delivery on any 00 OSR loads found to be testing above the contract specification for Erucic Acid (maximum 2% of the oil in seed unless otherwise agreed), or to withhold partial payment pending Erucic Acid results.
+The Company reserves the right to request predelivery samples prior to further movements in the event of high Erucic Acid levels being tested on deliveries from a Seller. - 2.15 Polycyclic Aromatic Hydrocarbons (PAHs): All oilseed rape deliveries must comply with current UK/EU regulations regarding the maximum permitted level of PAHs including BAP (Benzo(a)pyrene).
+The Company reserves the right to make retrospective claims for up to 90 days following delivery on any loads found to be testing above the legal limit for PAH. - 2.16 High Erucic Acid Oilseed Rape (HEAR): The end markets for HEAR and 00 OSR are different, and neither can tolerate any cross contamination.
 The Company strongly advises Sellers to take steps to avoid any cross contamination between HEAR and double-low oilseed rape.
 Testing for cross-contamination takes place after delivery and processing, meaning if a problem is identified, it is likely that a considerable tonnage may have been affected, with significant costs to be passed back to the Seller of the contaminated oilseed rape retrospectively.